Ayusekar22/Student-Depression-Analysis/README.md

 ![Student Depression Distribution](image-1.png)

+The dataset shows the distribution of students identified with depression versus those who are not.
+Understanding this balance is crucial for assessing model bias and ensuring the reliability of our classification results.

 ### 2. Academic Pressure vs. Depression
 ![Academic Pressure vs Depression](image-2.png)

-Students with depression have higher academic pressure compared to those without depression.
-The median and data distribution show a strong relationship between academic pressure levels and depression risk.
+There is a clear positive correlation between academic pressure and depression risk.
+Students categorized as depressed exhibit a significantly higher median pressure score.
+This suggests that high academic load is a primary predictor for mental health struggles in this cohort.

 ### 3. Family History and Depression Percentage
 ![Family History and Depression](image-4.png)

-Students with a family history of mental illness tend to have a higher depression rate (approximately 61%) compared to those without such history (approximately 56%).
-Although the difference is not major, it shows that genetic or family environmental factors may play a role in depression tendency.
+Data indicates that a family history of mental illness increases the prevalence of depression by approximately 5%.
+While not the sole determinant, it acts as a contributing risk factor, suggesting a genetic or environmental predisposition that the model should account fo

 ### 4. Age Distribution Based on Depression Status
 ![Age Distribution](image-5.png)

-The number of non-depressed respondents is significantly higher than depressed respondents across almost all age groups.
-The distribution pattern between both groups is similar, suggesting that age does not appear to be a primary factor between depressed and non-depressed students in this case.
+Interestingly, both Age and Gender show a relatively uniform distribution across depressed and non-depressed groups.
+The lack of significant variance suggests that these demographic factors are not dominant drivers of depression within this specific dataset, shifting the focus toward behavioral and situational variables.

 ### 5. Depression Count by Gender
 ![Depression by Gender](image-6.png)